act-cms/treatment-of-experimental-data/02_treatment-of-data-activity/README.md

 Also provided to support adopting instructors are
 - `instructor-Key.ipynb`: Instructor "key" notebook with completed code cells and full instructor commentary in Markdown cells
-- `instructor-notes.ipynb`: Author notes for adopting instructors, including implementation strategies, common issues & workarounds, piloting notes, etc.

-See the `instructor-notes.ipynb` For more information about implementation strategies from the lesson author.